-- Requirements for Out-of-State: Applies to counselors who have earned a degree while living in another state.
+- Requirements for Out-of-State: Applies to counselors who have earned a degree from a university based outside of California.

 - Requirements before 2012: Applies to those who began graduate study before August 1, 2012 and will complete that study on or before December 31, 2018.